pd20202327/BlockchainBasedVoting/README.md

 # Blockchain-voting
 A proof of concept model for for a voting system based on block-chain technology.
-This was my project for the "CSC 330: Computer Networks" course at Ahmedabad University.

 The POC model broadcasts the encrypted block of votes in blockchain.
 The nodes in the P2P network represent the voting machines.